DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-09-logging-changes-to-api-clients.md

       href: /register-of-training-providers/tracking-activity-across-the-service/
 ---

-API clients allow external systems to access and update data in the Register of Training Providers.
+API clients allow external systems to access and update data in the Register of training providers.
 Because these clients have privileged access, it's important to maintain a complete audit trail of all changes to them.

 We log all changes to API clients, including when they are created, updated, revoked, or deleted.
 This helps support users and administrators: